 For more information, see our step-by-step guide to becoming a real estate broker.

 Commercial brokers can work without the oversight of another licensed real estate professional; this can be a scary prospect — especially in a competitive market — but also gives you the freedom to build your brand and clientele.
 To make your work as a broker successful, learn broker-specific laws and avoid common pitfalls.
 If you want to start your own brokerage right away, visit our step-by-step guide to starting a real estate brokerage.

 Before you start a brokerage or begin work as an independent broker, familiarize yourself with the processes that differ from residential real estate.
 The two major areas of differentiation are real estate appraisals and zoning and use laws.
 Although there are others, it’s important to have a strong grasp of these before practicing.

 Frequently, commercial appraisals are much more complicated than residential appraisals, and it’s necessary to understand what factors are considered in an appraisal, what kind of reports you can order, and the effect of different types of property ownership rights on appraised value.
-Consider taking a continuing education class through the National Association of Realtors (NAR) on this subject or review similar course offerings from other continuing education providers.
+Consider taking a continuing education class through the NAR on this subject or review similar course offerings from other continuing education providers.